 Attorney Townsend’s focus started in the field of family law, and he has since expanded into the areas of personal injury and criminal defense.
 Attorney Zachary Townsend is an experienced lawyer who provides only the highest quality professional legal care to each of his clients.
 Attorney Townsend was born and raised in northern Illinois, where he still resides with his wife and daughter.

 Attorney Townsend is proud of the Rockford region and eager to serve those organizations that strive for constant improvements.
-Townsend serves on the board of directors for the Stateline Chamber of Commerce as well as Family Counseling Services, Rockford’s oldest sliding-scale mental health service provider.
+Townsend serves on the board of directors of Family Counseling Services, Rockford’s oldest sliding-scale mental health service provider.

 Zachary Townsend Publications